Cptn-Sherman/voyage_engine/README.md

 - [ ] Instructions to pack a user jar with data folder included.
 - [ ] Load external jars.
 - [ ] Update added mod.
-- [ ] Users can attempt to force load a mod jar.
+- [ ] Users can attempt to force load a mod jar with missmatched versions.
 - [ ] Load new mod jars at runtime.
+- [ ] Load unpacked java project for development of mods.
 #### **Bugs:**
 #### **Notes:**
-- note.
+-

 ---